 It’s a common mistake, but the two are very different — and only one is free, while the other has a substantial admission price.
 The two are located in the same general area of Atlanta (the Druid Hills neighborhood) but are a couple of miles apart, with the Fernbank Woods between them.

-In addition to it’s Exhibit Hall, the Fernbank Science Center also includes a planetarium where you can see star shows for just a few bucks (see the discounts listed at the bottom of this page) and an observatory that is open to the public on a regular basis.
+In addition to its Exhibit Hall, the Fernbank Science Center also includes a planetarium where you can see star shows for just a few bucks and an observatory that is open to the public on a weekly basis.

 Exhibit Hall hours

 - Monday through Wednesday — 10 a.m. to 5 p.m.

 - Thursday and Friday — 10 a.m. to 9 p.m.

 - Saturday — 10:00 a.m. to 5 p.m.

 - Sunday — CLOSED